Call for innovation 2021

 Looped services were a common way to connect electricity supplies to new properties from the 1950s through to the 1980s.
 A single service cable is used to connect two or more houses to the electricity network which limits the electrical capacity available.
 These services will need to be 'un-looped' to remove any limitations on capacity as demand for electricity increases, for example due to the connection of electric vehicle charge points.
 We are seeking alternative ways to un-loop services which minimise cost and disruption to customers.

-If you have an idea that could help us solve a problem in one of our focus areas or more broadly, please use our online form to submit your idea by 31 March 2021.
+Our Call for Innovation for 2021 is now closed but if you have an idea that could help us solve a problem in one of our focus areas or more broadly, please contact us through our innovation mailbox.

 We will carefully consider all ideas submitted to us and endeavour to provide feedback to all parties.
 Any ideas submitted will be treated as confidential and we will respect fully any intellectual property of the originator, regardless of whether we choose to progress with an application for funding.